cast-org/figuration/docs/4.0.0-alpha.5/content/images.md

 ---
 layout: docs
 title: Images
+description: Allow images to become responsively resized, or add a bit of style to them.
 group: content
 ---

-Allow images to become responsively resized, or add a bit of style to them.

 ## Contents
 {:.no_toc}